diegogsoares/TEMPLATE-PUSHER/README.md

 backup - Will host all configuration backup taken before committing any changes to any device.

-config -
+config - Where configuration and inventory files are

-templates -
+templates - Where configuration templates are stored

-TEMPLATE

 ### Prerequisites